 “Thanks, Mr. Two Horses!
 I gotta show this to Dav,” he crows, and thunders off.

-“You said that before,” she points out.
+“Okay, I believe you,” she says.
 He grimaces, and she sees something new, then, like a promise.
 A flicker of what he might be, or become someday.
 Interesting.

 “What organization?” she asks, more gently.